javidVeg/DH-ChatApp/README.md

 ## Credits
-This chat app was created by David Martinez ( https://dev-idcodes.com )
+This chat app was created by [David Martinez](https://dev-idcodes.com) 🥷🏼

 ## License